Overv/Open.GL/content/articles-en/geometry.md

     glAttachShader(shaderProgram, geometryShader);

-When you run the program now, it should still display the point as before.
+When you run the program now, it should still display the points as before.
 You can verify that the geometry shader is now doing its work by removing the code from its `main` function.
 You'll see that no points are being drawn anymore, because none are being generated!